 Telecom has an internal audit group based in New Zealand and Australia.
 The internal audit charter defines the internal audit group's objectives, scope, independence, responsibilities and authority.
 The internal audit group's primary objective is to assist the board and CEO in exercising good governance by providing independent assurance on Telecom's control and risk management processes.
 The Audit and Risk Management Committee approves the appointment and replacement of the general manager, group risk and audit who reports to the board through the committee.

 The internal audit group is independent from the activities and operations it audits, including risk management systems and has unrestricted access to Telecom's records and employees.
-The internal audit group regularly performs audits across Telecom business units in New Zealand, Australia and elsewhere.
+The internal audit group regularly performs audits across Telecom business units in New Zealand and Australia.
 The internal audit team works to an internal audit plan approved by the Audit and Risk Management Committee.
 The Audit and Risk Management Committee ensures that the internal audit group is appropriately staffed and that its scope of work is adequate in light of the key risks facing Telecom.

 |This page contains PDF documents.
 Most computers can read these but if yours can't, please download the free Adobe Reader.|